Chara scores go-ahead goal, Bruins beat Senators

-OTTAWA, Ontario (AP) — Zdeno Chara broke a tie midway through the third period in the Boston Bruins’ 2-1 victory over the Ottawa Senators on Wednesday night.
+OTTAWA, Ontario (AP) — Zdeno Chara made himself right at home — at the Ottawa Senators’ expense.

+The 42-year-old former Ottawa star broke a tie midway through the third period in the Boston Bruins’ 2-1 victory over the Senators on Wednesday night.

+Chara was given a standing ovation in the first period when the Senators congratulated the Boston captain for reaching 1,500 NHL games this month.

+“It was something I didn’t expect, usually I get a little heads up before the game,” Chara said.
+“It’s such an overwhelming reaction.
+I only have great memories.
+The fans are so supportive of this team and this city and I made a lot of close friends that I’m still in touch with until today.
+I can’t thank them enough.
+Every time I played for this team they showed 100% support.
+They’re great fans.”

 Brad Marchand also scored and Tuukka Rask made 33 saves.
 The Bruins have won five straight and 10 in a row against the Senators.